FOREX-Euro takes back some ground lost to dollar ahead of ECB

 “I do see the time to start raising rates in the near future, from my perspective,” San Francisco Fed President John Williams said in an interview on Bloomberg TV on Monday.

-The yen was treading water in its recent ranges, as investors pondered whether or not the Bank of Japan would take or signal further stimulus steps later this month to bolster the flagging economic recovery.
+The yen, meanwhile, was treading water in its recent ranges, as investors pondered whether or not the Bank of Japan would take or signal further stimulus steps later this month to bolster the flagging economic recovery.

-In Canada, Trudeau has pledged spend on infrastructure to stimulate economic growth.
+In Canada, apparent victor Trudeau has pledged spend on infrastructure to stimulate economic growth.
 He has also vowed to raise taxes on high-income Canadians and reduce them for the middle class.

 “Once you leave that Canadian time zone, there’s not a lot of people seriously following the small nuances of economic policy,” said Bart Wakabayashi, head of foreign exchange for State Street Global Markets in Tokyo.

 “The hype is much more than the bite, but it’s obviously headlines to trade off.
-I think we’ll continue to trade Canada as a commodities currency more than any other factor,” Wakabayashi said.
+I think we’ll continue to trade Canada as a commodities currency more than any other factor.”

-“It wasn’t that long ago that we were at par, and if you look back and compare charts, it’s pretty much all about commodities and oil, so that link is very hard to shake off and will continue to dominate dollar/CAD direction.”
+“It wasn’t that long ago that we were at par, and if you look back and compare charts, it’s pretty much all about commodities and oil, so that link is very hard to shake off and will continue to dominate dollar/CAD direction,” Wakabayashi said.
+(Editing by Simon Cameron-Moore)

-Oil prices rebounded on Tuesday as traders covered short positions after prices fell at least 3 percent in the previous session.
-(Editing by Simon Cameron-Moore & Kim Coghill)